BINF3101-yohe/Lab9_sarsCoV2_part1/README.md

 )
 ```
 Your first plot in python!
 Wow!!!
 Download your .png file locally onto your computer and inspect it.
 Uplaod your image file to the Lab Worksheet.

+## LQ9.11a
+Upload your hydrophobicity .png file so I can help inspect it.

+## LQ 9.11b
+Study your .png file you made.
+How many proteins in the SARS-CoV-2 genome have good potential to be transmembrane proteins?

 [![License: CC BY-NC-SA 4.0](https://licensebuttons.net/l/by-nc-sa/4.0/80x15.png)](https://creativecommons.org/licenses/by-nc-sa/4.0/)